Salesforce

-Salesforce, Inc. is an American cloud-based software company headquartered in San Francisco, California.
-It provides applications focused on sales, customer service, marketing automation, e-commerce, analytics, artificial intelligence, agentic AI, and application development.
+Salesforce, Inc. is an American enterprise software company headquartered in San Francisco, California.
+It is best known for customer relationship management software and related applications, which the corporation delivers through a software as a service subscription business model.
+It also provides software for sales, customer service, marketing automation, e-commerce, data analytics, artificial intelligence, agentic AI, and application development.

-Founded by former Oracle executive Marc Benioff in March 1999, Salesforce grew quickly, making its initial public offering in 2004.
-As of September 2025, Salesforce is the 61st largest company in the world by market cap with a value of nearly US$238 billion.
-It became the world's largest enterprise applications firm in 2022.
-Salesforce ranked 491st on the 2023 edition of the Fortune 500, making $31.352 billion in revenue.
-Since 2020, Salesforce has also been a component of the Dow Jones Industrial Average; it is the youngest company in the index.
+Founded by former Oracle executive Marc Benioff in March 1999, Salesforce experienced rapid growth in the sector in which it competed, debuting its initial public offering in 2004.
+Its major acquisitions included Tableau and Slack.
+As of March 2026, Salesforce has a market capitalization of approximately US$186 billion.
+For fiscal year 2026 (ending January 31, 2026), the company reported record annual revenue of $41.5 billion.
+The company is a component of the Dow Jones Industrial Average (since 2020) and the S&P 500.

 History

 Salesforce was founded on March 8, 1999, by former Oracle executive Marc Benioff, together with Parker Harris, Dave Moellenhoff, and Frank Dominguez as a software-as-a-service (SaaS) company.
 The first prototype of Salesforce was launched in November 1999.

 Two of Salesforce's earliest investors were Larry Ellison, the co-founder and first CEO of Oracle, and Halsey Minor, the founder of CNET.

 Salesforce was severely affected by the dot-com bubble bursting at the beginning of the new millennium, resulting in the company laying off 20% of its workforce.
-Despite its losses, Salesforce continued strong during the early 2000s.
+Despite its losses, Salesforce held up during the early 2000s.
 Salesforce also gained notability during this period for its "the end of software" tagline and marketing campaign, and even hired actors to hold up signs with its slogan outside a Siebel Systems conference.
 Salesforce's revenue continued to increase, moving from $5.4 million in 2000 to $22.4 million in 2001.

 In 2003, Salesforce held its first annual Dreamforce conference in San Francisco.
-There were around 1300 attendees and 50 exhibitors at the conference.
+There were around 1,300 attendees and 50 exhibitors at the conference.

-In June 2004, the company had its initial public offering on the New York Stock Exchange under the stock symbol CRM and raised US$110 million.
+In June 2004, the company had its initial public offering on the New York Stock Exchange (under the stock symbol CRM) and raised US$110 million.
 In 2006, Salesforce launched Idea Exchange, a platform that allows customers to connect with company product managers.

 In 2009, Salesforce passed $1 billion in annual revenue.
 Also, in 2009, the company launched Service Cloud, an application that helps companies manage service conversations about their products and services.

-In 2014, the company released Trailhead, a free online learning platform.
+In 2014, the company released Trailhead, a free online learning platform for its products.
 In October 2014, Salesforce announced the development of its Customer Success Platform.
 In September 2016, Salesforce announced the launch of Einstein, an artificial intelligence platform that supports several of Salesforce's cloud services.
-It reportedly acquired a 20-year license to be the exclusive business-oriented software company allowed to use Albert Einstein's likeness for $20 million.
+Salesforce licensed the right to use Albert Einstein's image and likeness from the Einstein Estate under a 20-year agreement for $20 million, restricted to business software applications.

+Salesforce acquired the visual analytics and business intelligence software platform Tableau in August 2019 for $15.7 billion.